spree/spree/guides/src/content/user/configuration/configuring_store_order_notifications.md

 ![Admin: Store Emails Group](../../../images/user/config/admin_stores_form_emails_group.png)

-Click the **Update** button at the button of the page and you're all set!
+Click the **Update** button at the bottom of the page and you're all set!

 ## Disabling Order Notifications

-To disable order notifications, simply remove the email address from the field labeled **New Order Notifications Email**, and click the **Update** button at the button of the page.
+To disable order notifications, simply remove the email address from the field labeled **New Order Notifications Email**, and click the **Update** button at the bottom of the page.